 Table D-1 below shows the format of the encryption key acknowledgment file.
 This file consists of some header information, followed by 1000 instances of key hash information.
 There are no separators of any kind between the individual fields, between the header and key hash data, or between each set of key hash data.
 The MD5 hash value will be calculated from the public modulus value of the key.

 When this file is generated by the NPAC SMS, the NPAC Customer Id field contains the region identifier of the NPAC region, as defined in IIS Exhibit 13.
-When this file is generated by the local system, the NPAC Customer Id field should contain the identifier of the NPAC Customer.
+When this file is generated by the local system, the NPAC Customer Id field should contain the identifier of the NPAC Customer, but the NPAC SMS shall accept either the NPAC Customer ID or the NPAC region identifier as defined in IIS Exhibit 13.